YinHk-Notes/C-Sharp-cheatsheet/c# concepts/interface.md

     }
 }
 ```
-> Interface members must be implemented with the public modifier; otherwise, the compiler will give compile-time errors.
+> Interface members **must be implemented with the public modifier**; otherwise, the compiler will give compile-time errors.

 ### Implementing Multiple Interfaces
 seperate by `,`